 Photo by Angela Meier/Shutterstock

 As-SaltThe charming town of As-Salt (also known as just Salt), with its cream-colored limestone buildings climbing up the hillside, is within day-tripping distance from Amman.
-Here, nearly all of the architecture dates from the late Ottoman period, lending the town a distinctive character that’s a real pleasure to explore.
+Here, nearly all the architecture dates from the late Ottoman period, lending the town a distinctive character that’s a real pleasure to explore.
 As-Salt served as the capital of the surrounding region under the Ottomans and held important trading connections with Palestine.
-It remains well-preserved, as it wasn’t until the 20th century that it was abandoned for the new capital of Amman.
+It remains well preserved, as it wasn’t until the 20th century that it was abandoned for the new capital of Amman.

 The city feels tailor-made for exploring on foot.
 Start at the museum, located inside an old merchant’s house, then stroll the surrounding streets lined with grand buildings, including an old Orthodox church.
 Be sure to also check out the narrow lanes of the bazaar, which are some of the most atmospheric in Jordan.
 Finally, follow the narrow backstreets up the hill to spot once-beautiful villas and take in stunning views across town.